Our Advocates

 Roberta Albany

 Roberta Albany serves as a patient advocate with SWOG’s breast committee and lives in Mt.
 Penn, Pennsylvania.
 Since her 2013 diagnosis with breast cancer, she has committed herself to serving as a voice for the voiceless, especially those in underrepresented communities.
 With this goal in mind, she founded and serves as CEO of Cancer in the Know, which focuses on ameliorating the impact of breast cancer in the Black/African American community.
-She has worked with numerous advocacy organizations, including the Tigerlily Foundation, the National Breast Cancer Coalition, and the American Cancer Society and has served as a reviewer with the Department of Defense and the Pennsylvania Breast Cancer Coalition.
-In November of 2021, Roberta was the recipient of the Donna Noce Colaco Going Beyond Award from Living Beyond Breast Cancer.
+She has worked with numerous advocacy organizations, including the Tigerlily Foundation, the National Breast Cancer Coalition, and the American Cancer Society.
+She serves as a board member of Living Beyond Breast Cancer, breast coach for The Chrysalis Initiative, and an Advocates in Science Committee member for Susan G. Komen.
+Additionally, she has served as a reviewer with the Department of Defense and the Pennsylvania Breast Cancer Coalition.

 Laura Esfeller